Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Analyses: Convergence, Revenue Difference, and Regret

 \subsection{Revenue Difference and Regret}

-Theorem~1 provides the asymptotically equilibrium result for the equilibrium pricing problem: under the designed mechanism, it suffices to show that the linear model guarantees convergence to clairvoyant GNE $\mathbf{p}^\ast$.
+Theorem~\ref{theorem1} provides the asymptotically equilibrium result for the equilibrium pricing problem: under the designed mechanism, it suffices to show that the linear model guarantees convergence to clairvoyant NE $\mathbf{p}^\ast$.
 This result offers a fundamental basis for the following analysis.
 We first analyze the revenue difference, as it may yield useful insights into regret analysis.
-Recall that the revenue difference denotes the difference in the revenue obtained when all firms set the price to $\mathbf{p}^\ast$ and that obtained when the price is set at $\mathbf{p}_t$. \begin{Theorem}{Revenue Difference}{fermat} Under Assumptions, the sequence of the generalized Nash equilibrium $ \displaystyle{\lbrace \mathbf{\hat{p}}_t:t\geq 1 \rbrace}$ satisfies
+Recall that the revenue difference denotes the difference in the revenue obtained when all firms set the price to $\mathbf{p}^\ast$ and that obtained when the price is set at $\mathbf{p}_t$.
+In a monopolistic setting such as that in \cite{besbes2015surprising} and \cite{chen2019coordinating}, through the Taylor expansion, a bound on the regret per period is derived as follows:

+The first order term in the Taylor expansion is omitted because its corresponding derivative is equal to $0$ at the optimal price~$p^\ast$, and the second order derivatives are bounded by a positive constant $K$.
+However, in the competitive setting, the gradient~$\nabla r^i(\mathbf{p}^\ast)$ is a vector that consists of the first order derivatives of $r^i(\mathbf{p}^\ast)$ at each firm's price so that not all elements are equal to $0$, but only the first order derivative with respect to firm~$i$'s price at value $p^{i\ast}$ is equal to $0$.
+In addition, the second order term must be less than or equal to $0$ due to the concavity of the revenue function. $r^i(\mathbf{p}_t)$ might be greater than $r^i(\mathbf{p}^\ast)$ if the first order term is greater than the absolute value of the second order term, but it is very difficult to judge which term dominates the other.
+Therefore, we use the revenue difference to measure the difference between $r^i(\mathbf{p}_t)$ and $r^i(\mathbf{p}^\ast)$.
+We obtain that